SDGforskning/sdg-strings/SDG13_query_action_WoS.md

-          OR ("extreme$" NEAR/3 ("climat*" OR "weather" OR "precipitation" OR "rain" OR "snow")) OR "drought$" OR "flood*" OR "heatwaves" and "cold spells" OR "tropical cyclone$" OR "typhoon$" OR "hurricane$" OR "storm surges"
+          OR ("extreme$" NEAR/3 ("climat*" OR "weather" OR "precipitation" OR "rain" OR "snow")) OR "drought$" OR "flood*" OR "heatwaves" and "cold spells" OR "tropical cyclone$" OR "typhoon$" OR "hurricane$" OR "storm surge$"
-          OR "earthquake$" OR "volcanic activity" OR "volcanic emission$" OR "landslides" OR "rockslides" OR "surface collapses" OR "mud flows" OR "tipping point"
+          OR "earthquake$" OR "volcanic activity" OR "volcanic emission$" OR "landslide$" OR "rockslide$" OR "surface collapse$" OR "mud flow$" OR "land-slide$" OR "rock-slide$" OR "mud-flow$"
+          OR "tipping point$"
-          OR ("sea level" NEAR/3 ("chang*" OR "rising" OR "rise$")) )
+          OR ("sea level" NEAR/3 ("chang*" OR "rising" OR "rise$")) OR "climate change$" OR "climatic change$" OR "global warming" OR "changing climate" OR
+           (("climate" OR "atmospher*" OR "ocean") NEAR/3 "warming")) )
     )
   OR "livelihood vulnerability index"
   )
-  AND
-      ("climate change$" OR "climatic change$" OR "global warming" OR "changing climate" OR
-        (("climate" OR "atmospher*" OR "ocean") NEAR/3 "warming") )

 )

 ```